-- NEVER disable the blade safety guard, or use the saw if there any problems with the safety guard. - Select the proper blade for the cut to be made.
-Check the blade to be free of cracks or nicks, and that it is sharp. - Limit the blade extension to 1/4 inch below the piece being sawed.

-- Support the wood being cut so that it doesn't "pinch" the blade and stop the saw, or doesn't break off near the end of the cut. - Hold the saw firmly with both hands before turning on the power. - Feed the saw at a moderate rate; too slow of a feed rate will cause burning of the wood, too rapid a rate will produce a rough splintery surface. - Stand to the side of the saw in case it "kicks back." - Be aware of what's under the material you're cutting! (i.e. fingers, edge of the table, metal saw horses, etc.)
+- Never disable the blade safety guard or use the saw if there are any problems with the safety guard. - Select the proper blade for the cut to be made. - Check that the blade is free of cracks or nicks and that it is sharp. - Limit the blade extension to 1/4 inch below the piece being sawed. - Support the wood being cut so that it doesn't "pinch" the blade and stop the saw or doesn't break off near the end of the cut. - Hold the saw firmly with both hands before turning on the power. - Feed the saw at a moderate rate.
+Too slow of a feed rate will cause burning of the wood.
+Too rapid a rate will produce a rough splintery surface. - Stand to the side of the saw in case it "kicks back." - Be aware of what's under the material you're cutting! (i.e., fingers, table edge, metal sawhorses, etc.)